tdworowy/kindle_highlights/md/TCPIP_Illustrated_Volume_1_(Addison-Wesley_Professional_Computing_Series)_(R_Fall_Kevin).md

       IPv6 unicast addresses differ somewhat from IPv4 addresses.
 Most important, IPv6 addresses have a scope concept, for both unicast and multicast addresses, that specifically indicates where an address is valid.
 Typical scopes include node-local, link-local, and global.
 Link-local addresses are often created based on a standard prefix in combination with an IID that can be based on addresses provided by lower-layer protocols (such as hardware/MAC addresses) or random values.
 This approach aids in autoconfiguration of IPv6 addresses.

+      The original Ethernet encoded bits using a Manchester Phase Encoding (MPE) with two voltage levels.
+With MPE, bits are encoded as voltage transitions rather than absolute values.